swiftlang/swift-evolution/proposals/0107-unsaferawpointer.md

-When using a typed pointer to initialize memory, the programmer assumes direct responsibility for two aspects of the managing the memory that otherwise fall out of the UnsafeRawPointer API naturally:
+When using a typed pointer to initialize memory, the programmer assumes direct responsibility for two aspects of the managing the memory that otherwise fall out of the `UnsafeRawPointer` API naturally:

-1. ensuring the memory is accesses with a consistent pointer type
+1. ensuring the memory is accesses with a consistent pointer type.

-2. tracking the memory's initialized state (usually of several individual contiguous elements)
+2. tracking the memory's initialized state (usually of several individual contiguous elements).

 Casting a raw pointer to a typed pointer also allows subsequent initialization via an assignment operation.
 However, this is only